 Abstract: Following the Sheff v.
 O’Neill school desegregation case in Hartford, Connecticut, the state increased funding for interdistrict magnet schools to reduce the racial, ethnic and economic barriers preventing students living in Hartford from equal educational outcomes compared to their suburban peers.
 This observational study focuses on the Montessori Magnet School in Hartford, exploring whether a magnet school environment, coupled with the Montessori philosophy of educating, is an effective ways to foster positive inter-racial attitudes, behaviors, and contact conditions.

 Abstract: This historical study examines changing residential patterns of Hartford public school teachers amid broader policy debates about the shifting quality of city schools from 1950 to 1970.

-Listed in alphabetical order by author: (Zotero generated bib to RTF & paste)
+Manual list by author: (*update: Zotero generated bib to RTF & paste)

 Agosto, Jasmin.
 “Fighting Segregation, Teaching Multiculturalism: The Beginning of the Education/Instruccion Narrative of the 1970s Hartford Civil Rights Movement.”
 Educational Studies Senior Research Project, Trinity College, 2010. http://digitalrepository.trincoll.edu/cssp_papers/10.

 Banks, Dana, and Jack Dougherty.
 “City-Suburban Desegregation and Forced Choices: A Review Essay of Susan Eaton’s ‘The Other Boston Busing Story.’”
 Teachers College Record 105 (2004): 985–98. http://digitalrepository.trincoll.edu/facpub/21/.